 For all of us in the West who use toothpaste, or have pets to feed, that alone is reason to celebrate.

-Levi Browde is Deputy Executive Director of the Falun Dafa Information Center.
+Levi Browde is Executive Director of the Falun Dafa Information Center.
 He lives in New York City with his wife and two children.